mulesoft-catalyst/flex-gw-cd-examples/k8s-sidecar/README.md

 Follow the instructions [here](https://docs.mulesoft.com/gateway/flex-local-reg-run-up#install-helm-chart-into-the-namespace).

 After completing these steps, we can now delete some of the resources which have been created by the Helm chart.
-We delete the two `APIInstance` resources wihch were created, as these are not needed in a sidecar deployment.
+We delete the two `APIInstance` resources which were created, as these are not needed in a sidecar deployment.
 We also create the `Service` and `Deployment` resources.
 These will be recreated later in our CD pipeline.
 ```
 kubectl delete apiinstance gateway-http -n gateway
 kubectl delete apiinstance gateway-https -n gateway